udon3/assemble-blog/src/content/blog/second-post.md

 post: true
 ---

-This is my SECUNDO post!
+This is my 2nd sample post.